Earl Stadtman Investigator Frequently Asked Questions

 - Q: I do not see the application website in the ad.
 Where can I find it?

-A: We expect to post the link for uploading application materials in late August of 2022.
+A: We expect to post the link for uploading application materials in late August of 2023.
 It will be inserted into the Stadtman ad at https://irp.nih.gov/careers/faculty-level-scientific-careers when it is ready to accept applications.
-We apologize for any inconvenience.
-It has taken us longer than expected to get our new application website operational.

 - Q: Will these positions be independent?